CodeTherapist/customizing-aspnetcore-book/manuscript/12-hosting.md

 > This will change in ASP.NET Core 3.0.
 I anyway decided to do this post about ASP.NET Core 2.2 because it still needs some time until ASP.NET Core 3.0 is released.

-This post is just an overview bout the different kind of application hosting.
+This post is just an overview but the different kind of application hosting.
 It is surely possible to go a lot more into the details for each topic, but this would increase the size of this post a lot and I need some more topics for future blog posts ;-)

 ## Quick setup